David Roentgen: Chronology

 David mastered this style, dubbed Harlequin after the theatrical character, whatever the reference to archetype implied.
 His mechanical inventiveness outshone more accomplished cabinetry.
-The extent of his fame is shown by Goethe mention of him in Wilhelm Meister.
+The extent of his fame is shown by Goethe mention of him in Wilhelm Meister's Apprenticeship.
 The box inhabited by the fairy during her travels with her mortal lover is compared to Roentgen's desk in which a single pull released many springs, latches, hidden drawers, secret compartments and mechanical devices.
 Before he lost his head, Louis XVI paid him 80,000 livres for such a desk.
 Outwardly it looked like a commode.
 Marquetry panels showed Minerva, Roman goddess of arts, hanging the portrait of Marie Antoinette on a column engraved with her name.
 Above the riot of architectural details was a musical clock (the work of the partner Peter Kinzing), topped by a cupola representing Parnassus, party peak.
 The interior of this monumental effort, 11 ft high, was a marvel of mechanical precision.
 It disappeared during the First Empire under Napoleon.